 "I feel very fortunate to bring Scott Merritt back into the Marquette family," said Kieger.
 "He brings a passion for the game and University that is unique and unrivaled.
 With his basketball knowledge and ability to develop post players, I believe our front court is in great hands.
 Scott has been a part of a Final Four team and has won at the highest level.
 I am excited for him to bring that experience to our program and instill greatness on a daily basis.
 We have very high goals and expectations for our program and I am confident Scott will help us reach them."

-Merritt most recently served as Assistant AAU Coordinator at DTA in Milwaukee and was a boys' varsity assistant coach at Menomonee Falls High School last season.
+Merritt served as Assistant AAU Coordinator at DTA in Milwaukee and was a boys' varsity assistant coach at Menomonee Falls High School last season.

 Merritt also played in the National Basketball Association Development league and led the Columbus Riverdragons to a NBDL regular season title in 2004-05 while earning second place Rookie of the Year honors and second team All-NBDL accolades.

-Merrit and his wife Ashley live in Milwaukee with their two children, Laila (3) and Isaiah (22 months).
+Merrit and his wife Ashley live in Milwaukee with their three children, Laila, Isaiah and Mariah.